Glossary TermApril 20, 2024

 Result: Fake-outs, stopped out

-Right: Wait for volume confirmation before entering
+Right: Wait for volume confirmation before entry

-Mistake 3: Overtrading Low Volume Coins
+Mistake 3: Overtrading Low-Volume Coins

-Wrong: Trading altcoins with $50k daily volume
+Wrong: Trading altcoins with $50,000 daily volume

 Problem: